 Make sure to save your new address book entry.

-Now when you want to send a text message to Jennifer’s mobile phone, just select her name from your MailBug’s email address book, and the above email address will be automatically entered into the To: field on your MailBug’s compose screen.
-This way you don’t have to remember it each time.
+Now when you want to send a text message to Jennifer’s mobile phone, just press EMAIL, then COMPOSE, and then ADDRESS, and select her name from your email address book.
+Then the above email address will be automatically entered into the To: field on your MailBug’s compose email screen.

 When your message is done and ready to be sent, press the SEND button in order to queue the message for sending.
-You can force the outgoing email to be sent immediately by holding down the CTRL key on the keyboard, and pressing blue button beneath CONNECT on the screen.
+You can force the outgoing email to be sent immediately by holding down the CTRL key on the keyboard, and pressing CONNECT.
 This will force MailBug to dial and sent your email.
-Your message will get sent to Jennifer’s mobile phone as a text message.
+Your message will be sent to Jennifer’s mobile phone as a text message.
 Jennifer can reply to your text message and you’ll receive it on your MailBug as an email.
-To manually check for a reply (after a few minutes), simply repeat the same key sequence to force MailBug to connect again and check for new incoming email.
+To manually check for a reply (after a few minutes) simply repeat the same key sequence to force MailBug to again connect and check for new incoming email.

-Now it’s easy to exchange text messages with your whole family!
+Now it’s easy to exchange text messages with anyone!